soupjake/RosterWebApp/README.md

 ![](demoimages/absencedemo.gif)

+Note, if an absence is assigned AFTER an employee is rostered to a session, they will still be rostered.
+You should unroster an employee from a session if they are going to be assigned an absence.

 ### View Roster Hours

 You can then view the specific hours for every employee that has been rostered by week year: